Arcus92/minecraft-web-exporter/README.md

 - The exporter doesn't clean up memory during export.
 This can fill up your memory very quickly.
 You may have to run the tool multiple times.
 - There is no ceiling culling option to export the nether.
 - All Minecraft versions from 1.13 should work, but I have only tested 1.18.1 and 1.18.2.
 - Worlds that were created before 1.13 can not be exported.
 Even when converted using the Minecraft world optimizer.
 There are some information missing from older chunks that only gets updated when you render these in game.
-So you can
 - The command line interface is won't show any useful error messages or help texts.
 - There is no progress bar when exporting.